BharathiVetukuri/MyLogParser/README.md

-# Log Parser CLI Application – CMPE 202 Project
+# Log Parser CLI Application

 A robust Java-based command-line application that analyzes a `.txt` file containing mixed log entries.
 It intelligently classifies and processes APM, Application, and Request logs, generating structured JSON outputs for downstream analysis or monitoring pipelines.